Skip to main content

 CodeNamePurpose

-SystemSystemCore tSM baseline configuration delivered with the application and refined by the installation.
+SystemSystemCore tSM baseline configuration delivered with the application and refined per project.

-InfraInfrastructureShared installation/platform configuration used across multiple business domains.
+InfraInfrastructureShared platform configuration used across multiple business domains.

 BSSBSSBusiness Support root.